2023 Monday-Night Series

-Carrying on from previous years will be the rolling-average handicaps based on a boat's individual performance.
-It will be recalculated after each race based on performance in previous races.
+Handicaps will be computed from a rolling-average of a boat's individual performance (initialized by the ECPHRF JOG rating given at registration).
 This is of great benefit to the casual cruiser, as you can race your boat as-is without having to conform to an ideal for your boat.

 Any competitor may be called upon to perform RC duties, dates of which will be published well in advance.
 Comprehensive RC instructions will be available in the on-water kit and ashore from the SPSC web site.

-The racing area shall be centred at Mark O, 1.45 miles due magnetic north from outside the Pike Creek channel on Lake St. Clair.
-Marks are 0.675 nautical miles from the centre mark and arrayed in a regular octagon with mark 8 pinned to magnetic north (using magnetic variation of 7.66ºW).
+The racing area shall be centred at a point 42°20.406'N 82°50.231'W, one nautical mile at 25° magnetic from outside the Pike Creek channel on Lake St. Clair.
+Marks are thee quarters of a nautical mile from the centre point and arrayed in a regular octagon with mark 8 pinned to magnetic north (using magnetic variation of 7.66°W).

 Start & Finish Area